nico1510/sle/README.md

+run "make build" to build the project and "make run" to run it

+"make run" does the following :
+1) Parsing the sample.fsml and dumping it to "sample_fsml.json" for better visualization
+2) Checking the Ok constraints
+3) Simulating the FSM with the "sample_input.json" and dumping the output to "sample_output.json"
+4) Generating Python Code which can then be run with the command : "make use"
+5) Drawing the FSM in "sample_graph.pdf"

-run "make build" to build the project and "make run" to run it "make clean" deletes all generated Files and "make test" is running the test cases
+"make clean" deletes all generated Files and "make test" is running the test cases